-Michigan Humanities Council (MHC) is pleased to announce that Detroit, Michigan has been selected as the host city for the 2021 National Humanities Conference.
+Michigan Humanities (MH) is pleased to announce that Detroit, Michigan has been selected as the host city for the 2021 National Humanities Conference.

-“We are delighted with being able to showcase our state and the work of our council,” said Shelly Kasprzycki, President and CEO of Michigan Humanities Council.
-MHC prepared the proposal, in partnership with members of the Detroit community, including the Marriott, Detroit Visitor and Convention Bureau, The Detroit Institute of Arts and The Henry Ford Museum.
+“We are delighted with being able to showcase our state and the work of our council,” said Shelly Kasprzycki, President and CEO of Michigan Humanities.
+MH prepared the proposal, in partnership with members of the Detroit community, including the Marriott, Detroit Visitor and Convention Bureau, The Detroit Institute of Arts and The Henry Ford Museum.

 “Detroit and Michigan have incredible stories that they are telling,” says Esther Mackintosh, president of the Federation of State Humanities Councils.
 “The National Humanities Conference presents an opportunity to shine a national light on these stories, engage humanists from all over the country with the diverse peoples and communities shaping these cities, and explore subjects unique to each city and surrounding regions.”